meraki/dashboard-api-go/client/docs/InlineObject204.md

 NewInlineObject204WithDefaults instantiates a new InlineObject204 object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetDestOrganizationId

-`func (o *InlineObject204) GetDestOrganizationId() string`

-GetDestOrganizationId returns the DestOrganizationId field if non-nil, zero value otherwise.

-### GetDestOrganizationIdOk

-`func (o *InlineObject204) GetDestOrganizationIdOk() (*string, bool)`

-GetDestOrganizationIdOk returns a tuple with the DestOrganizationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDestOrganizationId

-`func (o *InlineObject204) SetDestOrganizationId(v string)`

-SetDestOrganizationId sets DestOrganizationId field to given value.

 ### GetLicenseId